Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: Summary and discussion

-It is well established that the `global' properties of a subhalo measured at its virial radius, for example its mass, can be determined reliably when it is resolved with as few as $50-100$ simulation particles \citep[e.g.][]{2008MNRAS.391.1685S,10.1111/j.1365-2966.2012.20947.x,vdBoschJiang2016,Ludlow2019}.
-However, so few particles may be insufficient to accurately characterize the \textit{internal} properties of the subhalo, such as its circular velocity profile or concentration.
-In a study of the tidal disruption of subhalos in extremely high-resolution numerical simulations, \citet{Errani2021} showed that the internal properties of subhalos resolved with fewer than $3\, 000$ particles deviate from convergence.
-For certain combinations of softening length and simulation time-step, an appropriate choice of the particle resolution limit may be even higher \citep{vdBoschOgiya2018}.
-The COLOR subhalo populations are naturally also susceptible to biases induced by numerical resolution effects.
-However, because we study the distributions of the averaged internal properties of subhalos in bins of fixed mass and \vmax{}, the numerical biases are not affecting our samples significantly.
-In our analysis we are careful to draw comparisons with an equally weighted sample of subhalo populations constructed from hosts in the \textit{same bin}, which mostly eliminates the effect of systematic uncertainties introduced by finite resolution effects when interpreting our results.
-Within a given host mass bin, the numerical instabilities introduce additional random uncertainty that inflates the dispersion of the subhalo population properties.
-However, the intrinsic differences in the distributions of the averages of those properties, which are caused by the cosmic web environment, are not strongly affected.
-Therefore, our results are robust down to the simulation resolution limit in the mass regimes we consider.
+It is well established that the `global' properties of a subhalo, such as its mass measured at the virial radius, can be determined reliably with as few as $50{-}100$ simulation particles \citep[e.g.][]{2008MNRAS.391.1685S,10.1111/j.1365-2966.2012.20947.x,vdBoschJiang2016, Ludlow2019}.
+However, such low particle counts are generally insufficient to accurately characterise the internal properties of subhaloes, such as their circular velocity profiles or concentrations.
+Studies have shown that subhaloes resolved with fewer than $3\,000$ particles can exhibit significant deviations in their internal properties from converged results \citep{Errani2021}.
+Additionally, the choice of softening length and simulation time-step can further elevate the required resolution limit \citep{vdBoschOgiya2018}.
+The COLOR subhalo populations are not immune to numerical resolution effects, which can introduce both random and systematic biases.
+However, in our analysis, we mitigate these biases by studying the averaged internal properties of subhaloes within fixed mass and \vmax{} bins.
+Importantly, we carefully compare subhalo populations using equally weighted samples constructed from hosts within the same bin.
+This approach largely eliminates systematic uncertainties arising from finite resolution effects when interpreting our results.
+While numerical instabilities can introduce additional random scatter in the properties of subhaloes, they do not strongly affect the intrinsic differences in the average properties caused by the cosmic web environment.
+As a result, our findings remain robust down to the resolution limits of the simulations in the mass ranges we consider.